- Practice overview

 Insurance brokers

-Tom is a contributor to Insurance Broking Practice and the Law, Informa, and has experience acting for and against insurance brokers.
+Tom contributes to Insurance Broking Practice and the Law (Informa) and has experience acting for and against insurance brokers.

-- Shareef v Lloyds Underwriters and others: Acting for an insurance broker in a multi-party claim arising from fire damage
+- Shareef v Lloyds Underwriters and others: Acted for an insurance broker in a multi-party claim arising from fire damage.

 - Construction Professionals